-- 2.75 miles of green trail includes lake views and gently rolling Shawnee Forest
+- 2.75 miles of green trail includes lake views and gently rolling forest

 - 3.2 miles of blue trail provide a great introduction to the Catalyst

-- 3.3 miles of blue/black trail that takes riders into beautiful Indian Creek area
+- 3.3 miles of blue/black trail that takes riders into the beautiful Indian Creek area

 Trail Specs - 9.14 miles